March 30th, 2010 March 29th, 2010

-It has been said a codependent has a compulsive need to control an otherwise out of control life.
+It has been said that a persona with codependency has a compulsive need to control an otherwise out of control life.
 This may be true as I experienced an out of control family life because of the unpredictability of my father’s drinking and anger outbursts.
 I took control by withdrawing and numbing all my feelings.
 I hid my thoughts even from my mother who assumed I was okay because I never expressed anything.

-Most of us have a nonstop flow of chatter going on in our heads all of the time, except when we sleep.
+Most of us have a nonstop flow of chatter going on in our heads all of the time, rather than positive self-talk.
 This is all we know so we accept it as normal thinking nothing about it.

 This chatter would be fine except it consists of many negative thoughts about us.
 We believe these 100 % without any questions.
 These thoughts have been with us for most of our lives, even as young children or teenagers.
 This is our negative self-talk.

 I believed at the age of 12 to be “the lowest man on the totem pole.”
 In other words, I felt such low self-esteem I considered everyone else in school better than me.
 Some reasons may have been my family was poor, my father was a drunk, I wore second hand clothes, and I believed I had less than average intelligence.
 This thought ran through my head or at least in the background during my days at school all the way to high school graduation.

 No one ever told me I could change my critical thoughts into positive self-talk.
 Only looking back now do I see the main critical thought patterns, which persisted for a majority of my life.
 I had no knowledge of the tools to recognize and change thoughts which I now teach teenagers in self-esteem groups.